Curtis Center for the Arts

-- Entries must be original art in any forms of media (jewelry, video, giclee and prints will not be accepted).
-Only monoprints will be accepted; no duplicate prints.
+- Entries must be original art in any forms of media, including photography (jewelry, video, and giclée prints will not be accepted).
+Printed works for which the artist's hand manipulated the plates, stones or screens and which have been properly signed and numbered as a limited edition will be accepted.

 - Artists may upload up a total of six images of their work (whether they are submitting one or two pieces).
 NOTE: artists submitting more than two pieces will have the extra pieces withdrawn by staff.

-- Works submitted must be ready for installation apon arrival at the Center.
-Any works submitted or delivered that are not deamed ready for installtion will be rejected.
+- Works submitted must be ready for installation upon arrival at the Center.
+Any works submitted or delivered that are not deemed ready for installation will be rejected.